 Our business is primarily conducted in the European Union, and we maintain our books and records in euros.
 We have presented results of operations in euros.
-In this annual report, financial figures included in or extracted from our audited consolidated financial statements have been translated in accordance with the guidelines under IFRS.
+In this annual report, financial figures included in or extracted from our consolidated financial statements have been translated in accordance with the guidelines under IFRS.
 For convenience of the reader, this annual report also includes other translations from euros to U.S. dollars and U.S. dollars to euros.
-Unless specified as of a specific date, or otherwise indicated, translations from euros to U.S. dollars and from U.S. dollars to euros were made at a rate of 0.915 to 1.00, the official exchange rate quoted by the European Central Bank at the close of business on December 31, 2015.
-As of April 14, 2016, the official exchange rate of euros to U.S. dollars was 0.89 to 0
+Unless specified as of a specific date, or otherwise indicated, translations from euros to U.S. dollars and from U.S. dollars to euros were made at a rate of €0.834 to \$1.00, the official exchange rate quoted by the European Central Bank at the close of business on December 31, 2017.
+As of March 23, 2018, the official exchange rate of euros to U.S. dollars was €0.810 to \$1.00.
+Such U.S. dollar amounts are not necessarily indicative of the actual amounts of U.S. dollars which could have been actually purchased on exchange of euro on the dates indicated.
+The rates set forth below are provided solely for your convenience and may differ from the actual rates used in the preparation of our consolidated financial statements and other financial data included in this annual report.